MicrosoftDocs/learn/learn-pr/azure-fundamentals/azure-compute-fundamentals/includes/azure-container-services.md

 ## Use containers in your solutions

-Containers are often used to create solutions using a _microservice architecture_.
+Containers are often used to create solutions by using a _microservice architecture_.
 This architecture is where you break solutions into smaller, independent pieces.
-For example, you may split a website into a container hosting your front end, another hosting your back end, and a third for storage.
+For example, you might split a website into a container hosting your front end, another hosting your back end, and a third for storage.
 This split allows you to separate portions of your app into logical sections that can be maintained, scaled, or updated independently.

-Imagine your website backend has reached capacity but the front end and storage aren't being stressed.
-You could scale the back end separately to improve performance, or you could decide to use a different storage service, or you could even replace the storage container without affecting the rest of the application.
+Imagine your website back-end has reached capacity but the front end and storage aren't being stressed.
+You could:

+* Scale the back end separately to improve performance.
+* Decide to use a different storage service.
+* Replace the storage container without affecting the rest of the application.

 ### What is a microservice?